 Writing a modern tonal piano concerto.

-It has taken me many years to feel comfortable writing a piano concerto.
-I loved the genre from the moment I discovered classical music and have strong feelings about which are the greatest works and why, so it has been tough to compose a concerto that really satisfies me.
+It took me many years to feel comfortable writing a piano concerto.
+I loved the genre from the moment I discovered classical music and have strong feelings about which are the greatest works and why, so it has been tough to compose a concerto that satisfies me.

 I made several attempts at writing a concerto in two piano score when I was about 15.
-These juvenile efforts were constantly destroyed and revised but they took the interest of my music teacher at school.
+I kept destroying and revising these efforts but they took the interest of my music teacher at school.

-I slowly came to accept that my concerto had to be written on my own terms and in my own voice.
+In recent years I came to realise that my first concerto would have to be written on my own terms.
 It could not mimic any of the great composers.
 I may not have been able to tick all the boxes in pursuit of perfection but I could still write something that expresses myself fully and that I love to listen to.
-Hopefully others will find it immediately enjoyable and memorable.
+Hopefully others will find it immediately memorable.

 My love of piano concerti started when I was 14, hearing the last movement of Gershwin’s Piano Concerto played brilliantly by Peter Donohoe on the 50th Anniversary tribute programme on the BBC called The Gershwin Years.
 I had already composed some ragtime pieces but Gershwin became my inspiration and gateway into the world of classical composers.
 Andre Previn’s LP with the LSO was and still is the most magical recording I have heard.

-Having attempted to write a Gershwin-like concerto I then heard Rachmaninoff’s Paganini Rhapsody at the Leeds Piano Competition played by Marconio Baroni in 1987.
-It was a brilliant performance and a work that changed my perception again about what a piano concerto could be.
+After attempting to write a Gershwin-like concerto I heard Rachmaninoff’s Paganini Rhapsody at the Leeds Piano Competition played by Marconio Baroni in 1987.
+It was a brilliant performance of a work that changed my perception again about what a piano concerto could be.
 There was also a great performance of Rachmaninoff’s second concerto by Vladimir Ovchinnikov.

 My parents had an old LP of Richter playing Prokofiev’s first concerto and I heard Prokofiev’s 3rd concerto on the BBC’s European Young Musician programme played by Leif Ove Andsnes in the final.
 Jon Kimura Parker’s recording with Previn and the RPO was the most beautiful I found.

 Another influence was an early Hungaraton LP by pianist Zoltan Kocsis of the Bartok concertos 1 and 2.
 Kocsis was still in his teens when he made the recording, but this early version of the first concerto is still my favourite.
-Kocsis was the greatest player of Bartok there ever was.
+Kocsis was the greatest player of Bartok in my opinion.